 View it here or at King’s Media: Understanding & Avoiding Scams Part 1: What is a Scam?

 View it here or at King’s Media: Understanding & Avoiding Scams Part 2: Known Student Scams

 Support & information if you’re targeted by a scam or fraud

-If you think you have been targeted by a scam or fraud and need information, advice or support, please don’t hesitate to contact the Advice & Guidance team.
+If you think you have been targeted by a scam or fraud and need information, advice or support, please don’t hesitate to contact the Money & Housing Advice team.